Bear Behaving Badly: Broadcast and home media

 The series premiered on CBBC on 3 September 2007, and ended on 21 December 2010.
 After that, reruns continue to air on the channel until 2016, when the show was removed from CBBC.

-A Bear Behaving Badly DVD was released in 2008 and features episodes from the first series.
+A Bear Behaving Badly DVD titled Bunfight at the Ice-Cream Coral was released in 2008 and features episodes from the first series.
 It was released by HIT Entertainment.